gracelang/language/standardPrelude/standard.md

 what some other languages call floating point numbers, floats or double-precision). `Number`s are represented with a precision of approximately 51 bits.
+Number constants include `π` and `infinity`, the latter being larger than any finite number, as well as conventional numerals like `27`.

 ```
 type Number = {